tinaa143/SOC26-RL-Arena-Mid-Term-report/week1/readme.md

 ## Reflection Questions
 **1. Why separate `constants.py`, `utils.py`, and `main.py` instead of one file?**
 It keeps configuration (grid size, symbols) independent of logic (movement, rendering) and independent of the control flow (the game loop).
-This makes Week 2 easy — the constants and movement logic can be swapped for a Pygame version without rewriting everything.
+This makes Week 2 easy, the constants and movement logic can be swapped for a Pygame version without rewriting everything.

 **2. What's the difference between "out of bounds" and "blocked by obstacle" in the code?**
 Both must be checked before actually moving the player.
 Out-of-bounds is a check on the *new* row/column against grid dimensions; obstacle-blocking is a check on the *content* of the target cell.
 Both must fail closed - the player's position only updates if neither check trips.